EmilRamsvik/Digital-Garden/content/Books/Book Reviews/History/The World for Sale.md

 - The naval fleet was sold for scrap, leading PepsiCo’s chairman to joke to the White House: ‘We’re disarming the Soviet Union faster than you are.’

 - Doing business in a collapsing economy forced the traders to improvise.
-They would hire whole jets for $20 an hour, loading up with cases of cigarettes and Johnnie Walker whisky, the only currency they could use to buy fuel at remote airports in struggling Siberian towns.
+They would hire whole jets for USD 20 an hour, loading up with cases of cigarettes and Johnnie Walker whisky, the only currency they could use to buy fuel at remote airports in struggling Siberian towns.
 They’d arrive at vast mines and smelters where the Soviet-era bosses – known as ‘red directors’ – would start morning meetings with a glass of vodka, or several.

 - The Russian press counted dozens of murders connected to the metal trade, and dubbed the struggle the ‘Great Patriotic Aluminium War’.
 The victims included both allies and competitors of Trans-World, though Reuben has always denied any hint that he or his partners had any role in the violence.